BBC Archives: Overview

 The BBC Archives encompass numerous collections containing materials produced and acquired by the BBC.
 The earliest material dates back to 1890.
 The archives contain 15 million items on 60 miles of shelving spread over several sites, and include approximately 1 million hours of playable media.
 Items are managed using a bar code system for locating stored items and tracking items that have been lent out.
 The BBC says that the budget for managing, protecting and digitising the archive accounts for only a small part of its overall budget.

-The BBC is engaging in an ongoing project to digitise and preserve their entire archived programme material, migrating (transferring) recordings made on older analogue formats such as film, audio tape, videotape, vinyl, wax cylinders etc on to today's latest electronic formats as digital files, which are compatible with modern computer hardware and software equipment and systems.
-BBC Archives is constantly preserving, cataloguing and digitising its physical formats in order to safeguard material that is physically deteriorating for the future.
-Where their aim is to eventually create a complete digital archive where they no longer have to use now obsolete media formats and their respective equipment used for playing and migrating physical formats on to other physical formats.
-The BBC can instead then to continue to preserve original master material in their secure vaults.
-BBC Archives has contingencies in place when digitising material so that digitised copies are not accidentally overwritten, encrypted, deleted, incorrectly catalogued, incorrectly labelled and no more than one copy of each (other than various back up spare copies and other copies at various different sites) is digitised into the BBC Digital Archives.
+The BBC is engaging in an ongoing project to digitise and preserve their entire archived programme material, migrating (transferring) recordings made on older analogue formats such as film, audio tape, videotape, vinyl, wax cylinders etc. on to today's latest electronic formats as digital files, which are compatible with modern computer hardware and software equipment and systems.
+The BBC Archives are constantly preserving, cataloguing and digitising its physical formats in order to safeguard material that is physically deteriorating for the future.
+Their aim is to eventually create a complete digital archive where they no longer have to use now obsolete media formats and their respective equipment.
+The BBC can instead then continue to preserve original master material in their secure vaults.
+The BBC Archives have contingencies in place when digitising material so that digitised copies are not accidentally overwritten, encrypted, deleted, incorrectly catalogued, incorrectly labelled, and no more than one copy of each (other than various back up spare copies and other copies at various different sites) is digitised into the BBC Digital Archives.

 Much of the audio-visual material was originally recorded on formats which are now obsolete and incompatible with modern broadcast equipment due to the fact that the machines used to reproduce many formats are no longer being manufactured.
 Additionally, some film and audio formats are slowly disintegrating, and digitisation also serves as a digital preservation programme.

 The BBC Archive website was relaunched online in 2008 and has provided newly released historical material regularly since then.
 The BBC works in partnership with the British Film Institute (BFI), The National Archives and other partners in working with and using the materials.

 In 2012, BBC Archive Development produced a book - primarily aimed as BBC staff - titled 'BBC Archive Collections: What's In The Archive And How To Use Them'.
 This book describes the BBC's archive collections and offers guidance around on how items from the collections can be reused online.